RoseTec/JigSPuzzle/README.md

 - fullscreen support for multiple monitors
 - several customizable settings for doing jigsaw puzzles

-# Installation
-No installation required.
-Just download JigSPuzzle and run it on a mashine with [Java](https://java.com/download/) installed.

 # Download
 Go to the [release page on GitHub](https://github.com/RoseTec/JigSPuzzle/releases) and download the latest version.
 All releases contain a \*.zip file with an executable \*.jar.
 Extract the \*.jar and run it!

+# Installation
+No installation required!
+Just download JigSPuzzle and run it on a mashine with [Java](https://java.com/download/) installed.

 # Gallery